-Attenuation and Restricted Discharge - if infiltration is not viable.
+Attenuation and Restricted Discharge - if infiltration is not viable

-- Greenfield run off rates are based upon the positively drained area of the site only. - Discharge rates are restricted to QBAR or 2 l/s/ha, depending on whichever is higher, for all storms up to the 1% AEP + CCA event. - Half drain times and available capacity in the drainage system for subsequent storms are considered. - Brownfield run off rates are based upon the positively drained area of the site only. - Brownfield sites aspire to achieve greenfield runoff rates and volumes, where infiltration is not viable.
-If the proposed run off rate is higher than the greenfield run off rate, then an acceptable justification is provided, and the rate has been agreed with any relevant bodies. - A surcharged outfall to a watercourse or sewer has been modelled.
+- Greenfield run off rates are based upon the positively drained area of the site only.
+Need to include the basin and full access road. - Discharge rates are restricted to QBAR or 2 l/s/ha, depending on whichever is higher, for all storms up to the 1% AEP + CCA event. - Half drain times and available capacity in the drainage system for subsequent storms are considered. - A surcharged outfall to a watercourse or sewer has been modelled.
 The surcharge level is the 1% AEP + CCA flood event for the receiving watercourse, or to the top of the bank if appropriate hydraulic modelling is not available.